LOKI: Large-scale Data Reconstruction Attack against Federated Learning through Model Manipulation

 To alleviate this problem,~\cite{fowl2022robbing,boenisch2021curious} use malicious modification of the parameters in the FC layer.
-For~\cite{boenisch2021curious}, they introduced trap weights, initializing the weights randomly to be half positive, half negative.
-In order to ensure that neuron activation was less common, the negative weights would come from a larger negative range than the positive weights.
+For~\cite{boenisch2021curious}, trap weights were introduced, initializing the weights randomly to be half positive, half negative.
+In order to ensure that neuron activation is less common, the negative weights come from a larger negative magnitude range than the positive weights.
 They also discuss the use of convolutional layers to push the input image forward, allowing the attack to function on models starting with convolutional layers followed by fully-connected layers.
-However, with a similar method,~\cite{fowl2022robbing} introduced another approach that outperforms the previous.
-Using an approach called "binning," the weights of the FC layer would measure some known continuous CDF of the input data such as image brightness.
+However, one of the main problems of the method lies with scalability.
+Even if the size of the FC layer increases proportionately with an increasing total number of images, the leakage rate decreases.
+On the other hand, Robbing the Fed (RtF)~\cite{fowl2022robbing} introduced another approach with higher leakage rate called ``binning", where the weights of the FC layer would measure some known continuous CDF of the input data such as image brightness.
 The bias for each neuron then serves as a different cutoff, allowing only inputs with a high enough value to activate it.
-The goal of this method would be that only one input activates each "bin," where the bin is defined as the activated neuron with the biggest cutoff (for ReLU, the largest negative bias)\footnote{The bin biases are set as negative.
+The goal of this method would be that only one input activates each ``bin", where the bin is defined as the activated neuron with the largest cutoff (for ReLU, the largest negative bias)\footnote{The bin biases are set as negative.
 The weights are positive and so the negative bins are used to prevent ReLU activation.}.
 For any case where only one input activates a bin, it can then be reconstructed as

-where $i$ is the activated bin and $i+1$ is the bin with the next largest cutoff bias.
+where $i$ is the activated bin and $i+1$ is the bin with the next higher cutoff bias.